 The Business Internship is designed especially for students with insufficient work experience enrolled in the 20-month program.
 It is a part of the commitment to a program where students learn by doing throughout the program.
 The Business Internship normally includes full-time internships taken between the first and second year of the MBA program.
 It may in some instances include individual projects in companies or part-time experiences.
-MBA students normally are required to complete at least four units in a Business Internship in order to complete their degree.
 In some cases, students with sufficient work experience will not be required to participate in this program but will be encouraged to do so.